 When is a HOPE Group not a HOPE Group?

 Simply put: when it is not a safe place in which to share your story and your concerns… to be who you really are.
 Has this ever happened?
 Sadly, yes, but rarely… to the best of my knowledge, less than ten times in a total of over 6000 H.O.P.E.
 Group meetings.
 And because it has happened, I publish this blog post to help you recognize danger and how to respond to it.
 I am very healthy because of H.O.P.E. and H.O.P.E.
 Groups, as are hundreds of other human beings, and it is my desire to share this rich experience with you. [click to continue…]

-Earlier this year, I introduced you to parallels between the metamorphosis of the caterpillar into the butterfly and the metamorphosis of the human ego into the soul… a great change going on as we speak.
+In Metamorphosis 1, I introduced you to parallels between the metamorphosis of the caterpillar into the butterfly and the metamorphosis of the human ego into the soul… a great change going on as we speak.
 We are, indeed, in the process of recovering our soul.
 We are encasing ourselves in a chrysalis of fear while we disassemble old ego-based thought forms and reassemble them in new, soul–based, thought forms… recovering our soul(s) individually and collectively.
 I would like to further compare caterpillar and human, introducing you to other human beings with similar insight.
 I am not about to claim this insight as something uniquely mine, and I am of a mind to be aware that this metamorphosis is something that is fundamental to our conscious evolution. [click to continue…]

 and aren’t you going to be surprised when you find out what that “something” is that I know about you that you never knew I knew!